RECAP improves the experience of using PACER, the online public access system for the U.S. federal courts.

-RECAP has three main features.
-First, when you purchase an item on PACER, RECAP anonymously uploads that item to the RECAP Archive hosted at https://www.courtlistener.com/recap/ where it can be searched or downloaded for free by others.
+RECAP has four main features.
+First, when you purchase an item on PACER, RECAP anonymously uploads that item to our archive hosted at https://www.courtlistener.com/recap/ where it can be searched or downloaded for free by others.

 Second, before you purchase an item that is in our collection, a link will be provided for you — right inside PACER — to get it for free.
 Any of the millions of items that have been uploaded so far are already available to you for free.